lspitzner/brittany/docs/implementation/bridoc-design.md

 in the `f` container.
 This notion gives us the following nice properties:

-`BriDocF Identity ~ BriDoc` and `BriDocF ((,) Int)` is the manual-memoization tree with labeled nodes.
+`BriDocF Identity ~ BriDoc` and `BriDocF ((,) Int)` is the manual-memoization tree/DAG with labeled nodes.
 Abstractions, abstractions..

 Lets have a glance at related code/types we have so far: